etho201/mqf-questions/source.md

 Answer: B
 Reference: TO 1C-17A-1 [Para.
 3-30]

-6. Following an intentional cabin depressurization above 10,000 feet, the cabin must be repressurized to less than feet to reset the regulators.
+6. Following an intentional cabin depressurization above 10,000 feet, the cabin must be repressurized to less than <span style="text-decoration: underline; white-space: pre;">                   </span> feet to reset the regulators.
 If the regulators are not reset, subsequent flight above 9,000 feet cabin altitude may deploy the passenger oxygen masks.
 a.
 3,500
 b.
 8,000
 c.
 8,500